Terry Ryan (ice hockey, born 1977): Later life

 Ryan works in the film industry and has appeared on several episodes of the hit CBC television program Republic of Doyle, playing small roles.
 He has also played himself in the OLN's Road Hockey Rumble, and played Zombie #22 in Zack Snyder's Dawn of the Dead (2004).
 In addition to playing "British Soldier #1" (Episode 1) - (the first on-screen casualty in the Netflix/Discovery Channel television series Frontier, starring Jason Momoa in the lead role), in 2017 Ryan also had small roles in Frontier Season 2, Little Dog (CBC), Caught (CBC), Schitt's Creek, and various short films.
 He wrote and played the lead role in a short film called "A Stand In" due in 2018.
 He has made multiple appearances on the hockey podcast Spittin' Chiclets and most recently appeared in the eighth season of the Crave/Hulu show Letterkenny as a hockey player whose Newfie chirps annoyed the native team bench.
-He has a regular role in the Letterkenny spinoff Shoresy.
+He has a regular role in the Letterkenny spinoff Shoresy, and appears in the 2024 film Skeet.

 Ryan, who has a bachelor of arts degree (Folklore/English), released his first book, Tales of a First Round Nothing, in May 2014, which was well-received by critics.
 He is now also trying his hand at stand-up comedy and performed his second show to good reviews opening for Gerry Dee at the General Motors Centre in Oshawa, Ontario on April 22, 2016.

 In 2017 and 2021, Ryan unsuccessfully ran for city council in Mount Pearl.